asmekal/iclr2020-notes/README.md

 ## NAS

+- Early research about how to initialize Meta-networks (networks which emit other networks, e.g. NAS).
+Authors propose efficient initialization, but there are some restrictions in the search space.
+This is a very early research and acc to authors there are a lot of low hanging fruits in that direction.
+In [presentation](https://iclr.cc/virtual/poster_H1lma24tPB.html) authors very clearly explain that initialization is crusial as with bad initialization models will not converge at all.
+[Principled Weight Initialization for Hypernetworks](http://www.openreview.net/pdf?id=H1lma24tPB)

 - [FasterSeg: Searching for Faster Real-time Semantic Segmentation](http://www.openreview.net/pdf?id=BJgqQ6NYvB)

 - [NAS-Bench-1Shot1: Benchmarking and Dissecting One-shot Neural Architecture Search](http://www.openreview.net/pdf?id=SJx9ngStPH)

 ## Representation

+- How to make model better generalize on unseen (related but different) domains by plugging special feature transformation layers into model [Cross-Domain Few-Shot Classification via Learned Feature-Wise Transformation](http://www.openreview.net/pdf?id=SJl5Np4tPr)

 - Supervised learning still performs (much) better, but here are major improvements for unsupervised learning [Self-labelling via simultaneous clustering and representation learning](http://www.openreview.net/pdf?id=Hyx-jyBFPr)